 Next treadling for Echo, same tie-up.
 This treadling is for an advancing-point twill.

 My woven sample, below.
 I love the way the pattern seems to sparkle, which enhances the color shifts.

 Next, I crawled under the treadles to do another tie-up.
 (Truth be told, I usually make an error when I'm tying up and have to start all over again.
 Which causes a lot of sweating and cursing, which is not to be written about in a blog post.)

-Here is the drawdown for treadling as Double Weave.
+Here is the drawdown for treadling as doubleweave.
 I will not show you my sample, as I really messed up!
-I had to re-sley the reed to make the warp ends much denser for Double Weave -- and somewhere along the way my shed got really boggled up.
+I had to re-sley the reed to make the warp ends much denser -- and somewhere along the way my shed got really boggled up.
 I do have a sample, but again, not for public consumption ;o)

-Yes, this would work well with a collapse-weave technique, with one layer shrinking and pulling in while the other layer would "pouf" and add texture.
-Even with the poor shed I had -- owing mostly to the fact that I was using two different attachments to tie up my treadles, and their lengths varied -- I could tell from my sample that this structure has promise.
+Yes, this would work well with a collapse-cloth technique, with one layer shrinking and pulling in while the other layer would "pouf" and add texture.
+Even with the poor shed I had -- owing mostly to the fact that I was using two different devices (Texsolv and metal hooks) to tie up my treadles and their lengths varied -- I could tell from my sample that this design has promise.

 And here is the second treadling, an advancing point-twill.
-Again, if you take away the tabby, it's exactly like variation #2 for Echo Weave.
+Again, if you take away the tabby, it's exactly like variation #2 for Echo.

 Here is how the two samples wove up.
 (The first treadling appears at the bottom of the photo and the second is at the top.)

 Here's yet another treadling, the results of which I love!